- Chart

 Total Addressable Market (TAM)

-The TAM for apparel retail in the US is estimated at hundreds of billions of dollars annually.
-Cato's positioning targets a specific segment of this market, namely value-conscious shoppers.
-Cato's market share is small relative to the overall TAM, but significant within its niche.
+The TAM for the apparel and accessories market in the US is substantial, estimated to be in the hundreds of billions of dollars annually.
+Cato Corporation operates within the segments of women's and young misses' apparel and accessories, which represent a significant portion of this TAM.
+Cato's market share is relatively small compared to the overall TAM, indicating opportunities for growth, but also highlighting the intense competition.

 Upturn SWOT Analysis